Book cover

 In this new implementation, the system still works with TCPChannel.
 However, if we want to change the channel type, we only need to modify a single code element: the create method of the ChannelFactory class.
 In other words, a static factory method encapsulates and confines the new calls, which were previously spread throughout the code in our initial implementation.

-There are also variations of the Factory pattern.
-One such variation uses an abstract class to define the factory methods.
-This class is then referred to as an Abstract Factory.
-The following code shows this:
+There is also a variation of the Factory pattern that relies on an abstract class to define the factory methods.
+This abstract class is then referred to as an Abstract Factory.
+The following example shows this:

 abstract class ProtocolFactory { // Abstract Factory